 Also qualifying In-Universe, every time El Chavo reminds people of his poverty or that he hardly ever eats.

-In a episode from the last seasons, Doña Clotilde buys lollipops for the children, but Ñoño surprisingly come to the vencidad, leaving El Chavo without one.
+In a episode from the last seasons, Doña Clotilde buys lollipops for the children, but Ñoño surprisingly comes to the vecindad, leaving El Chavo without one.
 He tries to hide, but he clearly wanted one.
-In the next scene, Doña Clotilde arrives in the vencidad and quickly gives two lolipops to El Chavo, compensating for what happened early.
+In the next scene, Doña Clotilde arrives in the vecindad and quickly gives two lollipops to El Chavo, compensating for what happened early.
 Then Ñoño arrives again in the vencidad with a guilty face.
 El Chavo takes a look at him and asks if he wants a lollipop, then Ñoño, revealing a lollipop he was keeping in his clothes, says the same, offering his lollipop too.
 Both start to smile and they give a big and long hug.
-This becomes a huge tearjerk moment when starts to play a heartwarming soundtrack and Ñoño starts to cry for real.
+This becomes a huge tear-jerking moment when starts to play a heartwarming soundtrack and Ñoño starts to cry for real.

 It was said that Édgar Vivar (the actor who plays as both Sr. Barriga and Ñoño) was the last member of the cast who found out about the recent (by then) death of Ramón Valdés, and clearly took his friend's departure the hardest.

 An episode features a Flashback of the first day El Chavo came to the village.
 In this flashback, El Chavo arrives and stands in front of Chilindrina while Don Ramón was ready to take a picture of her.
 Impatiently, Don Ramón orders him to get out of the way (which he doesn't seem to understand), and finally asks: